dotmesh-io/docs/hugo/content/tutorials/mysql.md

 +++
 draft = false
-title = "8.
-Dotmesh with MySQL"
+title = "Dotmesh with MySQL"
-synopsis = "A simple example using dotmesh with MySQL and the MySQL client" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"
+synopsis = "A simple example using dotmesh with MySQL and the MySQL client" knowledgelevel = "" date = 2017-12-21T11:27:29Z weight = "8"
 [menu]
   [menu.main]
     parent = "tutorials"